JohnDorsey/PyCellEliminationRun/readme.md

       -simplify the CellElimRunCodecState:

-        -move more header tools out of CellElimRunCodecState.

-        -move logging tools out of CellElimRunCodecState.

         -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

         -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.